Dealer Forms in Wisconsin

 There are number of forms required for automobile dealers in Wisconsin.
 Some of them require just the signature of the dealership owner or partners; others require more, such as a notary seal or the signature of a financial institution.

 Before you submit any form, check it over thoroughly to make sure you've completed it correctly and it's ready to be submitted.
-If you have questions, you may contact the Wisconsin Department of Motor Vehicles using the following methods:
+If you have questions, you may contact the Wisconsin Division of Motor Vehicles using the following methods:

 - Send an e-mail to: firstname.lastname@example.org.